-- Refuse to open an account or require an Intermediary to refuse to open an account if you fail to (i) provide a taxpayer identification number, a Social Security Number or other government-issued identification (e.g., for an individual, a driver's license or passport); or (ii) certify that such number or other information is correct (if required to do so under applicable law). - Reject or restrict any purchase or exchange order by a particular purchaser (or group of related purchasers) for any reason in its discretion. - Close the Fund to new investors from time to time and reopen any such Fund whenever it is deemed appropriate by the Investment Adviser. - Provide for, modify or waive the minimum investment requirements. - Modify the manner in which Drexel Hamilton Class Shares are offered.
+- Refuse to open an account or require an Intermediary to refuse to open an account if you fail to (i) provide a taxpayer identification number, a Social Security Number or other government-issued identification (e.g., for an individual, a driver's license or passport); or (ii) certify that such number or other information is correct (if required to do so under applicable law). - Reject or restrict any purchase or exchange order by a particular purchaser (or group of related purchasers) for any reason in its discretion.
+With respect to the Retail Funds, this includes when the Trust or Intermediary cannot reasonably verify that the purchaser is a natural person or acting on behalf of an account beneficially owned by a natural person. - Close a Fund to new investors from time to time and reopen any such Fund whenever it is deemed appropriate by the Investment Adviser. - Provide for, modify or waive the minimum investment requirements. - Modify the manner in which Preferred Shares are offered.

-The Board has not adopted policies and procedures with respect to frequent purchases and redemptions of Fund shares in light of the nature and high quality of the Fund's investments.
+The Board has not adopted policies and procedures with respect to frequent purchases and redemptions of Fund shares in light of the nature and high quality of the Funds' investments.

-Shares of the Fund are only registered for sale in the United States and certain of its territories.
-Generally, shares of the Fund will only be offered or sold to "U.S. persons" and all offerings or other solicitation activities will be conducted within the United States, in accordance with the rules and regulations of the Securities Act of 1933, as amended ("Securities Act").
+Shares of the Funds are only registered for sale in the United States and certain of its territories.
+Generally, shares of the Funds will only be offered or sold to "U.S. persons" and all offerings or other solicitation activities will be conducted within the United States, in accordance with the rules and regulations of the Securities Act of 1933, as amended ("Securities Act").

-The Fund may allow you to purchase shares through an Intermediary with securities instead of cash if consistent with the Fund's investment policies and operations and approved by the Investment Adviser.
+A Fund may allow you to purchase shares through an Intermediary with securities instead of cash if consistent with the Fund's investment policies and operations and approved by the Investment Adviser.